Gspon

 Gspon is a village in the Swiss Alps, located in the canton of Valais.
 The village is situated in the eastern part of the canton in the Saastal valley above Staldenried at a height of 1893 m.
 It belongs to the latter municipality.
+Gspon has a population of 585.

-Accessible by cable car from Stalden via Staldenried, Gspon is a car-free village and a year-round tourist destination.
-In winter Gspon's small ski area is open.
+Accessible by cable car from Stalden via Staldenried, Gspon is a car-free village and a popular year-round tourist destination.
+In winter Gspon's small ski area is kept open.

 Attractions

 The village, characterised by its large green valleys and hills, is located in the Alps and is popular with hikers.
-Hiking is considered one of the village's main attractions along with other mountain-related activities.
-Gspon, which has a population of 585, also has a hotel, restaurant and bar.
 Cable cars link to other locations above and under Gspon from the village itself.

 The altitude of Gspon's football pitch is the highest in Europe at almost 2 km above sea level.